 AN previously reported on the terminal’s sweeping interiors and its many signature-Zaha design moments.
 From the curved white walls and ceilings to the slick, polished floors, the airport is arguably one of the most visually complex in the world.
 It features radial skylights that extend out from the center of the structure down the length of its legs.
 A copper-colored skin clads the airport’s roofs and from above, it truly looks alien.
 From the inside, it takes on almost a new-age modernist tone.

 The airport’s grand opening comes just days before the 70-year anniversary since the founding of the People’s Republic of China.
+French construction engineering firm ADP Ingénierie led the design and build-out with ZHA.

 — Zaha Hadid (@ZHA_News) September 26, 2019